LLNL/RAJAPerf/docs/index.rst

 =============================

 The RAJA Performance Suite is designed to explore performance of loop-based computational kernels found in HPC applications.
-Specifically, it can be used to assess and monitor runtime performance of kernels implemented using `RAJA <https://github.com/LLNL/RAJA>`_ C++ performance portability abstractions.
+Specifically, it is used to assess and monitor runtime performance of kernels implemented using `RAJA C++ performance portability abstractions <https://github.com/LLNL/RAJA>`_.
 The Suite contains a variety of kernels implemented using common parallel programming models, such as OpenMP and CUDA.
-Some important terminology used in the Suite includes:
+Some important terminology used in the Suite implementation and discussion includes:

-  * `Kernel` is a distinct loop-based computation that appears in the Suite in multiple variants (or implementations), each of which performs the same computation.
+  * **Kernel** is a distinct loop-based computation that appears in the Suite in multiple variants (or implementations), each of which performs the same computation.
-  * `Group` is a collection of kernels in the Suite that are grouped together because they originate from the same source, such as a specific benchmark suite.
+  * **Group** is a subset of kernels in the Suite that originated from the same source, such as a specific benchmark suite.
-  * `Variant` refers to implementations of Suite kernels that share the same approach/abstraction and programming model, such as baseline OpenMP, RAJA OpenMP, etc.
+  * **Variant** refers to implementations of Suite kernels that share the same implementation approach and programming model, such as *baseline OpenMP*, *RAJA OpenMP*, etc.
-  * `Tuning` is a particular implementation of a variant of a kernel in the Suite, such as GPU thread-block size 128, GPU thread-block size 256, etc.
+  * **Tuning** refers to an implementation of kernels with a particular execution parameterization, such as GPU thread-block size 128, GPU thread-block size 256, etc.

-Each kernel in the Suite appears in multiple RAJA and non-RAJA (i.e., baseline) variants using parallel programming models that RAJA supports.
-Some kernels have multiple tunings of a variant to explore some of the parametrization that the programming model supports.
-The kernels originate from various HPC benchmark suites and applications.
+The kernels in the Suite originate from various HPC benchmark suites and applications.
 For example, the "Stream" group contains kernels from the Babel Stream benchmark, the "Apps" group contains kernels extracted from real scientific computing applications, and so forth.
+Each kernel in the Suite appears in multiple RAJA and non-RAJA (i.e., *baseline*) variants that use parallel programming models supported by RAJA.
+Some kernels have multiple tunings of a variant to explore the performance implications of options that a programming model supports.

+.. note:: Available variants for a kernel do not need to include all possible
+          variants in the Suite.
+In some cases, a kernel appears only in the subset of variants that makes sense for the particular kernel.

 The Suite can be run as a single process or with multiple processes when configured with MPI support.
-When running with multiple MPI ranks, the same code is executed on all ranks.
+When running with multiple MPI processes, the same code is executed on each rank.
 Ranks are synchronized before and after each kernel executes to gather timing data to rank zero.
-Running with MPI in the same configuration used by an HPC app allows the Suite to generate performance data that is more relevant for that HPC app than performance data generated running with a single process.
+Running with multiple MPI processes helps the Suite generate performance data that is more realistic for HPC applications than performance data generated running with a single process.
 For example, running sequentially with one MPI rank per core vs running sequentially with a single process yields different performance results on most multi-core CPUs because bandwidth resources are exercised differently.
+Similarly, for GPU systems where multiple MPI ranks are necessary to fully utilize GPU compute resources.

 More information about running the Suite for different types of performance studies is provided in the